Skip to main content

 Avoidance patterns: The world is getting smaller

-Avoidance is anxiety's favorite strategy.
-Each thing your child avoids provides temporary relief, which reinforces the avoidance, which strengthens the anxiety.
-If you notice a pattern of increasing avoidance—more places they will not go, more things they will not do, more situations they need to escape—professional intervention can break the cycle.
+Avoidance is anxiety's favorite trick.
+Each thing your child avoids gives them temporary relief, which makes them want to avoid more, which makes the anxiety stronger.
+If you notice a growing pattern—more places they will not go, more things they will not do, more situations they need to escape—a professional can help break the cycle.

 Who Can Help?
 Types of Mental Health Professionals for Children

 Navigating the mental health system can feel overwhelming, especially when you are already worried about your child.
-Here is a plain-language guide to who does what.
+Here is a straightforward guide to who does what.

 Pediatrician